Vikteris/ProjectManager/readme.md

 -----------------------------------------
 ### How to reach the website:

-1. Download "FileBrowser"repository .Zip file and extract to root AMPPS "www" folder;
+1. Download "ProjectManager"repository .Zip file and extract to root AMPPS "www" folder;
 2. Open "MySQL Workbench" program.
 On navigation bar press 'Server'->'Data Import'.
 On 'Import from Dump Project Folder' browse the 'sql_dump' folder and open 'manager.sql'file.
     You can find it in a .zip file where you cloned from Github.
 3. Select 'projectmanager' schema and selet all tables, and click 'Start Import'.
-2. Go to internet browser('Chrome','Firefox',depends what browser you are using);
-3. Go to "localhost" and open "/ProjectManager" directory. **Notice!** AMPP software have to be working.
+4. Go to "localhost" and open "/ProjectManager" directory. **Notice!** AMPP software have to be working.
 This App allows you to open your computer "localhost";
 ---------------------------------------